Dodamanisagar/PowerBI-Project-2-SuperStore-Sales-Dashboard/README.md

 ℹ️ This dashboard is completely dynamic and interactive and is operated by using the filters.
-ℹ️ It displays key insights related to Superstore Total sales, Quantity, Profit, Sum of sales by month and year, Sales by category, Sales by sub-category, Sum of profit by month and year, Sum of sales by segments, Sum of sales by payment mode, Sum of sales by region .
+ℹ️ It displays key insights related to Superstores Total sales, Quantity, Profit, Sum of sales by month and year, Sales by category, Sales by sub-category, Sum of profit by month and year,Sales by ship mode, Sum of sales by segments, Sum of sales by payment mode, Sum of sales by region .

 ### TOOL USED :-